 Fairmount Park’s Horticulture Center is also home to many interesting pieces of art.
 There are fountains and sculpture displayed throughout the grounds to accent the plants.
 Prominently displayed indoors, is the Seaweed Girl Fountain by Beatrice Fenton.
 In the outdoor display, Gambol II by Robert David Lasus can be seen behind the Cherry Allée and from Belmont Avenue.
 Whether you are here for a stroll through the Arboretum, a picnic under the trees, or to look at the brilliant horticultural displays, we hope you enjoy your visit to the Fairmount Park Horticulture Center and Centennial Arboretum.

 PLEASE NOTE 3/27/2020: The greenhouse at Fairmount Park Horticulture Center is closed until further notice, though the grounds remain open.
-Gates are open from 7am-5pm.
+See below for gate-opening times.

 Horticulture Center grounds:

 8am – 6pm from April 1 – Oct 31

 8am – 5pm from Nov 1 – Mar 31

 Visitors are welcome free of charge.

 RIDE SEPTA: Accessible from SEPTA bus routes, 38 and 40 and the 15 trolley.

 DRIVE: We recommend taking Lyft.
 Parking is also available.